Home | Mexico | mexico-places | 7 Best Aztec Ruins in Mexico (Photos, Opening Hours, and More)

 The Aztecs were bloodthirsty warriors, canny economists, and devoted worshippers.
 Result?
 Everybody who wasn’t an Aztec hated the Aztecs.
 They demanded large tributes from the tribes they ruled and indulged in human sacrifice.
 It’s said that once, in the course of only four days, they slaughtered 80,000 prisoners of war.

-Depiction of Aztec ritual
+A representation of an Aztec ritual

 When the infamous Spanish conqueror Hernán Cortés arrived in 1521, he was a welcomed savior for many of the oppressed tribes.
-Several city states helped the Spanish, they overthrew the Aztec Empire together and started a new chapter of history.
+Several city-states helped the Spanish, they overthrew the Aztec Empire together and started a new chapter of history.

 Fun fact: The Aztecs were also called the Mexica.
 That’s where the name of Mexico comes from.